 We use your personal data for the following purposes:

-- Details relating to the repair and maintenance of your property
+- Details relating to the repair and maintenance of communal areas;

 - Records of payments for the services provided to you;

-- We may hold information about your history, for example, regarding credit status or offences, if we need it to look after our staff, business or anyone else
+- We may hold information about your history, for example, related to offences, if we need it to look after our staff, business or anyone else.

 - We will receive the information we need to provide a service to you;

-- We may get the information, or related information, from you or our partner organisations, your family, friends or neighbours, our staff or public information sources including credit reference agencies or the criminal records bureau;
+- We may receive information, or related information, from our partner organisations, your family, friends or neighbours, or public information sources.

-- We may need to contact you by telephone, email and/or SMS for administrative or operational reasons e.g. in order to send you confirmation of your property repair bookings, gas servicing and your payments;
+- We (including our contractors/suppliers) may need to contact you by telephone, email and/or SMS for administrative or operational reasons

 - These communications are not made for marketing purposes and as such, you will continue to receive them even if you opt-out from receiving marketing communications;